Bragdøya: Leisure

 Bragdøya Kystlag, a voluntary association which aims to preserve local maritime culture along the coast, is now the owner of the warehouse complex named Bragdøya Coastal Heritage Centre.
 From 1996-2012, the centre hosted an annual blues festival.
-On some days there are organized boat trips to the island.
+On certain days there are organized boat trips to the island.
 There is a special boat from the city centre of Kristiansand during the Norwegian school holidays which makes a round trip of Bragdøya and several other islands.